tripledio/tripledio.github.io/_posts/2018-06-26-LocalHero.md

 #### Ego <a name="ego"/>

 When people are constantly relying on someone, give much weight to their opinions, delegate their judgement to them, basically placing them onto a pedestal they run the risk that the object of their 'worship' will start losing objectivity.
-Even when the heroes have the best of intentions, and not all heroes necessarily do, it is hard to not get too full of yourselves when everyone considers you exceptional.
+Even when the heroes have the best of intentions - and not all heroes necessarily do - it is hard to not get too full of yourselves when everyone considers you exceptional.
 That's why I deem these 'local heroes' dangerous because they often come with a huge ego.
 If not now then later.

 Now as software developers, we often tend to couple our ego to our knowledge and intelligence.
 I think it is our equivalent of quick-draws.
-Showing who's bests.
+Showing who's best.
 But allow me to quote this little tweet:

 > The smartest people I know:
 >